danitso/docker-control/README.md

 **Warning**: While the command accepts any integer, you must never allocate less than 1024 MB of RAM.
 Also, it is strongly recommended to specify a value which is a multiple of 256 MB (1024 MB, 1280 MB, 1536 MB etc.).

+### vm.processors

+The number of processors to allocate for the virtual machine.

+**Warning**: While the command accepts any integer, you must never allocate less than 1 processor or more than the total number of available processors (cores).

 ## Contributing